Skip to content

 Step 3: The electronic authorization, then, passes through the payment processing networks.

-Step 6: The acquiring bank deposits the funds into the merchant’s bank account.
+Step 6: The acquiring bank deposits the funds into the merchant’s account.
+A fee may be charged for this transaction.

 Step 7: The credit card-issuing bank bills the customer for the purchase made.